 - Information (your platform, connections, experience in the field, etc.) on why you’re the best person to write the book.

 What I’m Not Looking For:

-I do not represent Children’s, Young Adult, Christian, Poetry, or genre commercial fiction (Science Fiction and/or Fantasy, Westerns, Mysteries, and/or romances), or Prescriptive (“How to”) Travel books; nor do I represent original plays, teleplays, or screenplays.
+Just to repeat, I do not represent Children’s, Young Adult, Christian, Poetry, or genre commercial fiction (Science Fiction and/or Fantasy, Westerns, Mysteries, and/or Romances), or Prescriptive (“How to”) Travel books; nor do I represent short stories, novellas, original plays, teleplays, or screenplays.